sheenamt/ngs_capture_qc/README.rst

     % ./cap_qc.py -h

 The expected order of operations:
+3. ./cap_qc.py refgene_to_bed refgene refgene.bed
+   - created BED format of refgene, if one isn't available already

+filter_refgene, create_files and summarize_assay expect refgene in bed format.

-1. ./cap_qc.py filter_refseq refseq genes
+2. ./cap_qc.py filter_refgene refgene genes
-   - this will validated preferred transcripts and create the filtered refseq file for use in CNV calling
+   - this will validated preferred transcripts and create the filtered refgene file for use in CNV calling

-2. ./cap_qc.py create_files probefile --bed --refseq_genes --bedtools
+3. ./cap_qc.py create_files probefile --bed --refgene_genes --bedtools
    - creates the following files:
      - clean bed (probes merged, deduplicated and annotated)
      - picard bed (probes in format required by Picard)

-3. ./cap_qc.py refgene_to_bed refseq refseq.bed
-   - created BED format of refgene, if one isn't available already

-4. ./cap_qc.py summarize_assay probes genes refseq.bed outdir
+4. ./cap_qc.py summarize_assay probes genes refgene.bed outdir
-    - overall_summary (unique bases targeted, coding bases targeted, refseqs with at least 1 base targeted, probes outside of coding)
+    - overall_summary (unique bases targeted, coding bases targeted, refgenes with at least 1 base targeted, probes outside of coding)
-    - per refseq summary (total_bases_targeted,length_of_gene,fraction_of_gene_covered,exons_with_coverage)
+    - per refgene summary (total_bases_targeted,length_of_gene,fraction_of_gene_covered,exons_with_coverage)

 Commands are constructed as follows.
 Every command starts with the name of the script, followed by an "action" followed by a series of